Emulator Issues #7444

 For whatever it is worth, it's black.

-#14 Updated by mwernerxy about 5 years ago
+#14 Updated by mwernerxy over 5 years ago

 Follwing issue should be merged to this one: https://code.google.com/p/dolphin-emu/issues/detail?id=7466&q=motion